It likely starts with risk.

 Fast forward a few days after the interview, and the position got offered.
 With my husband’s full support, I decided to take the leap, and I’ve yet to turn my head for even the slightest glance back.

 I began my role as Member Relations Assistant in August 2020, and since then, let me just tell you how that pursuit of passion has paid off!

 In October 2020, NANP started the search for a social media intern.
 Long story short, after the position didn’t get filled with an intern, it was offered to me as an addition to my Member Relations responsibilities!
-And a few months after that, the opportunity to expand my marketing abilities and assist our Development Manager came along.
+And a few months after that, the opportunity to expand my marketing abilities and assist our Development Specialist came along.

 And if all of that isn’t enough, the most recent opportunity to step into the Marketing Specialist role has been made available as our very own Sara Peternell transitions out of this position and into her thriving nutrition practice full time.
 I mean, talk about open doors after taking a leap of faith!

 Pursuing a passion is something all of us can relate to on some level.
 Either we’re going after it, or we’re not.
 My experience doesn’t have to match your experience, or anyone else’s for that matter.
 But I think

 there’s a lesson here that perhaps all of us can be reminded of or take to heart: taking risk is rarely easy, and it’s also rarely a straight path.
 But the reward is so worth it as you grow and develop as a person in the midst.